 I then took a series of three at 1/125s:

-I’m pretty happy with those as basic intro to the workflow, early days for trying, and single frames.
+I’m pretty happy with those as a basic intro to the workflow, early days for trying, and single frames.
 Most people having a lot of success with the iPhone (or Android for that matter) on imaging planets are doing videos and then ripping and stacking them.
 All things considered, I’m pretty happy.
 The low ISO keeps the planet from washing out, although I lose the moons of course.